Supreme Court rules against Navajo Nation member

 The case before the justices involved a Navajo Nation member, Merle Denezpi, accused of rape.
 He served nearly five months in jail after being charged with assault and battery in what is called a Court of Indian Offenses, a court that deals exclusively with alleged Native American offenders.

 Under federal law Courts of Indian Offenses can only impose sentences of generally up to a year.
-The man was later prosecuted in federal court and sentenced to 30 years in prison.
+Denezpi was later prosecuted in federal court and sentenced to 30 years in prison.
 He said the Constitution’s “Double Jeopardy” clause should have barred the second prosecution.

 But the justices disagreed.